SimonLariz/NotesMD/Networking/week10.md

 Application-Level Gateway - A firewall that acts as a proxy for a specific application.
 It can be used to block packets that do not conform to the application protocol.

+Circuit Level Gateway - A firewall that acts as a proxy for a TCP connection.
+It can be used to block packets that do not conform to the TCP protocol.
+    - SOCKS - A protocol that allows a client to connect to a server through a firewall.

+Host Based Firewall - A firewall that is implemented on a host.
+It can be used to block packets that are not part of an established connection.

 Virtual Firewall - A firewall that is implemented in software.
 It can be used to block packets that are not part of an established connection.

 Hardware Firewall - A firewall that is implemented in hardware.
+It can be used to block packets that are not part of an established connection.

+Demilitarized Zone (DMZ) - A network that is between the Internet and a private network.
 It can be used to block packets that are not part of an established connection.